 How to Develop Your Winning, Goal-Based EHR Integration Strategies

-Healthcare data integration may seem straightforward, but the truth is far from it.
+EHR integration within the healthcare industry may seem straightforward, but the truth is far from it.
 No single solution exists to solve all of the problems that arise.
 Even as FHIR grows in adoption and healthcare advances towards greater API-based connectivity, healthcare must continue to exist in a hybrid world with FHIR, HL7, EDI, and flat files.

 This drives complexity and requires a combination of healthcare and technology development expertise that is extremely difficult to find, even for sophisticated healthcare software companies.
-Let’s look a little closer at some key steps technologies providers and healthcare technology companies need to consider to execute successful hybrid strategies.
+Let’s look a little closer at some key steps technologies providers and healthcare technology companies need to consider to execute successful EHR integration strategies.

 Define Market Requirements for a Successful EHR Integration